13 May 2021

 In short, there are two major components:

-At this point we cannot do much with the first one, however, there is a way to speed up the transpilation part.
+At this point we cannot do much with type checking, however, there is a way to speed up the compilation speed.

-So what if we use something faster for a transpilation part and use TSC only for TS types checking?
+So what if we used something faster for a transpilation part and use TSC only for TS types checking?

 What is SWC?